3nsoft/ecma-nacl/README.md

 // initial endless file can be set to be finite, this changes header information writer.setContentLength(contentLen);

-// writer of existing file should read existing header var writer = xsp.segments.makeWriter(header, masterKey, getRandom);
+// writer of existing file should read existing header with master key's decryptor var masterKeyDecr = nacl.secret_box.formatWN.makeDecryptor(masterKey);
+var writer = xsp.segments.makeWriter(header, masterKeyDecr, getRandom);

 // writer should be destroyed, when no longer needed writer.destroy();